 Orientation Program & Academic Calendar Dates

-Mandatory Campus Housing Move-In: Date to be determined - Somewhere around August 14, 2020
+Mandatory Campus Housing Move-In: Current working date - August 15, 2020

-Mandatory Student Orientation: Date to be determined - Somewhere around August 14, 2020
+Mandatory Student Orientation: Current working date - August 15, 2020

-Optional Parent/Guardian Orientation: Date to be determined - Somewhere around August 15, 2020
+Optional Parent/Guardian Orientation: Current working date - August 16, 2020

-Classes Begin: The tentative first day of classes is Thursday, August 20, 2020
+Classes Begin: The first day of classes is Thursday, August 20, 2020

 Swim assessments are required of all cadets during Orientation Week.
 Keep in mind the swim assessment should be considered a "challenge exam" that fulfills the prerequisite requirement for many of the classes offered at the Academy.
 It is also required of all students as a graduation requirement.
 Click here for more information on the Swim Assessment.
 If you need further information, contact Tina Rossi, Aquatics Supervisor, at email@example.com or at (707) 654-1791 or the Athletics Department at (707) 654-1050.